philiphan0109/ml-playground/the-ml-book/notes.md

 To train the stacked model, it's recommended to use the training set and tune the hyperparameters of the stacked model using cross-validation.

 All three of the methods above, make sure that they are actually improving model performance, if not, don't bother.
 The reason that combining multiple models *can* bring better performance is that several uncorrelated strong models agree that they are more likely agree on the correct outcome.
 They must be *uncorrelated*.
 These base models should be obtained using different features or algorithms - e.g. Random Forest and SVM.
 Combining different versions of the decision tree learning algorithm, or several SVMs, may not improve performance that much.

+## 8.3 Training Neural Networks

+In neural network training, the hardest thing is to convert your data into the input the network can read and work with.
+If you have images, they have to be the same size.

+Text has to be tokenized.
+For CNN and RNN, each token is converted into a vector using one-hot encoding.
+Another way to represent tokens is by using **word embeddings**.

+Choosing a specific is a difficult choice.
+Like seq2seq learning, there are multiple architectures you can use.

+The advantage of a modern architecture over an older one becomes less significant as you preprocess, clean and normalize your data, and create a larger training set.
+These current models can be very hard to implement on your own and usually require much computational power to train.

+Once you have decided on the architecture, you want to decide on the number of layers, their type, and size.
+Start simple - one or two layers - and then see how it performs, you wan to have a low bias and perform well on the training set.
+If not, slowly increase the size of the model until it fits the training data perfectly.
+Once this is achieved, if the model has high variance and doesn't perform well on validation data, add regularization to your model.
+If adding regularization causes the model to not fit the training data, increase the size of the network.

+## 8.4 Advanced Regularization

+In neural networks, beside L1 and L2 regularizatiion, there are other neural network specific regularizers: **dropout**, **early stopping**, and **batch-normalization**.

+Dropout is simple.
+Each time you run a training example through the network, you randomly exclude some units from the computation.
+The higher the perecentage of units excluded, the higher the regularization effect.
+You can add a dropout layer between the two successive layers, or you can specify the dropout parameter for the layer.

+Early stopping is the way to train a neural network by saving the preliminary model after every epoch and assessing the performance of the preliminary model on the validation set.
+As the number of epochs increase, the cost decreases.
+The decreased cost means that the model fits the training data well.
+But at some point, it will start overfitting.
+You can stop the training once you observe a decreased performance on the validation set if you save the version of a model every epoch.
+Or you can keep running and training process for a fixed number of epochs and then pick the best model.
+Models saved after each epoch are called **checkpoints**.

+Batch normalization is a technique that standarizes the outputs of each layer before the units of the subsequent layer receive them as input.
+Batch normalization results in faster and more stable training.

+Another technique that can be used on any learning algorithm is **data augmentation**.
+This is used to regularize models that work with images.
+Once you have your original labeled training set, you can create synthetic examples from an original example by applying different transformations of the original image: zooming, rotating, flipping, darkening, etc. all while keeping the original label.
+This increases the amount of data you have and usually the performance of the model.

+## 8.5 Handling Multiple Inputs

+When working with multimodal data, (e.g. images and text, video and audio), it's hard to adapt **shallow learning** algorithms to work with multimodal data.
+But it's not impossible.
+Let's say your input is an image and a piece of tet and the binary output indicates whether or not the text describes the image.
+You could train a shallow model on the image and another one on the text, and then use a model combination model we discussed above.

+If you can't divide your problem into two independent subproblems, you can try to vectorize each input, and then concatenate the two vectors together.

+With neural networks, you have more flexibility.
+You can built two subnetworks, one for each type of input.
+A CNN could read the image, and an RNN could read the text.
+Both subnetworks would output an embedding in the their last layer: CMM has an embedding of the image, and the RNN has an embedding of the text.
+You can then concatenate the two embeddings then add a classification layer, on top of the concatenated embeddings.

+## 8.6 Handling Multiple Outputs

+In some cases you might want to output multiple outputs for one input, like in multi-label classification.
+Most problems that require multiple outputs can usually be simplified into a multi-label classification.
+Tasks that have labels of the same nature or fake labels and be created as an enumeration of combinations of the original labels.

+In some cases, the outputs are multimodal, and their combinations cannot be enumerated.
+Take this example: you are building a model that detects and object on an image and returns its coordinates.
+The model also has to return a tag describing the object.
+Your training example will be a feature vector that represents an image.
+The label will be a vector of coordinates and a one-hot encoded tag.

+To handle a situation like this, you can create one subnetwork that would work as an encoder, reading the image with multiple convolution layers.
+The encoder's last layer would be the embedding of the image.
+Then you make two other subnetworks: the first has ReLU as the last layer and uses the mean-squared error $C_1$ to calculate the loss, and the second subnetwork will take the same embedding vector as input and predict the probabilities for each tag.
+The softmax layer can be used for the last layer of the second subnetwork and then use the average negative log-likelihood cost $C_2$ (**cross-entropy**)

+Now, with two loss functions, they need to be weighed.
+You can another hyperparameter $\gamma$ in the range $(0, 1)$ and define the actualy cost function as $\gamma C_1+(1-\gamma)C_2$.

+## 8.7 Transfer Learning

+**Transfer Learning**